bureauofthefiscalservice/federalfinancialmanagement/index.md

         <ul>
        </ul>
        <p><h3 class="mt-0">How You Can Help</h3></p>
         <p>Visit the <a href="./get-involved">Get Involved</a> page to find out how to comment or participate in different aspects of this project.
-Your feedback is critical to ensure the thoroughness of the inventory.
+Your feedback is critical to ensure the thoroughness of the business exchange standards and the data elements necessary for the exchange of information.
+Both the proposed business exchange standards and the new proposed data elements can be found on the  <a href="./business-exchanges-standards">Business Exchanges</a>)
         </p>
         <p>
             When preparing feedback, consider the following:
         </p>
         <p>
             <strong>For the new standard data elements identified and defined</strong> (definitions and
-            information for these elements are available on the <a href="./data-elements">Data Elements Page</a>):
+            information for these elements are available on the <a href="./business-exchanges-standards">Business Exchanges</a>) under the business exchange standard proposals sections:
         </p>
         <ul>
             <li>